 Whether you decide to remortgage early or at the end of the fixed-rate mortgage deal, We recommend seeking remortgage advice early to ensure your mortgage payments do not lapse onto your mortgage lender’s standard variable rate.

-To speak to a trusted mortgage advisor about your remortgage options, please book your free remortgage review and speak to a member of our remortgage advice team.
+To speak to a trusted mortgage advisor about your remortgage options, such as a regular remortgage or a remortgage to release equity, please book your free remortgage review and speak to a member of our remortgage advice team.